Is the mean free path the mean of a distribution?: Derivation of collision rate for hard-spheres

 Expression~(\ref{available}) must multiply the swept-volume of molecule 2's associated sphere.
 As a check, if expression~(\ref{available}) is zero then there is unit probability that the origin lies outside the swept-volume.
 The correct modification of expression~(\ref{prob2miss}) is therefore

 where

+In a large-volume limit the correction of $o(L^{-3})$ is subleading and may be neglected.
+Moreover, we have neglected corrections imposed by the boundary.
 We see that effect \textit{(i)} tends to increase the probability of collisions whereas effect \textit{(ii)} tends to decrease it.
+Higher order corrections to $\chi$ are known.\cite{Chapman}

 A similar argument can be made concerning the probability $p_3$ that the swept-volume of molecule 3's associated sphere does not contain the origin.
-We assume the probabilities $p_2$, $p_3$, etc. to be independent, however this does not preclude the $N-1$ particles from interacting with each other during time $t$; their collisions will inevitably ``kink'' each other's cylinders.
+We assume the probabilities $p_2$, $p_3$, etc. to be independent, essentially invoking the molecular chaos assumption.
+However this does not preclude the $N-1$ particles from interacting with each other during time $t$; their collisions will inevitably ``kink'' each other's cylinders.
 The probability that none of the $N-1$ associated spheres hits molecule 1's center during this time is given by the product of the individual probabilities:

 In this product the values of $\mathbf{v}_i$ are obtained from the equilibrium velocity distribution.
 One way to estimate this product is to discretize the velocity distribution into a finite number of bins and assign to each $\mathbf{v}_i$ a particular value representative of a bin.
 In the $j$th bin there will be $Nf(\mathbf{v}_j)d^3v_j$ particles.
 Thus,